 Along with downed hospitalizations, the advisory group wanted the state to also:

-For Phase 2 to happen, five criteria were required to be met, including: Declining transmission, with a less than 100-bed net increase in hospitalizations in the last week of Phase 1; testing and contact tracing, with 100,000 tests a week connected with less than 50% of identified contacts within 48 hours; business and social safeguards; protection for critical and at-risk individuals; healthcare capacity, with less than 20% of beds occupied by COVID-19 patients amongst total peak COVID-19 bed capacity.
+As Phase 1 got underway, Gov. Ned Lamont had outlined what needed to be met ahead of Phase 2, which included: Declining transmission, with a less than 100-bed net increase in hospitalizations in the last week of Phase 1; testing and contact tracing, with 100,000 tests a week connected with less than 50% of identified contacts within 48 hours; business and social safeguards; protection for critical and at-risk individuals; healthcare capacity, with less than 20% of beds occupied by COVID-19 patients amongst total peak COVID-19 bed capacity.

 Take a look at the latest coronavirus statistics in the state, here.

-The Phase 2 businesses that are expected to reopen on June 17 include:
+The Phase 2 businesses that reopened on June 17 included:

 • Hotels (no bar areas)